LeanneCreedon/2023-GD4-3DGD-ICA_LeanneCreedon/README.md

 - Item Quantity Tracker on HUD
 - Pink Selection Highlight OnMouseHover (using third party asset linked below)

-## 😞 Uncomplete Components ##
+## 😞 Incomplete Objectives ##

 - Objective System not currently being used properly - this is due to the complication of the implementation attempted and the time left to achieve the goal.
-The obejctive does update one time on the UI but it is not updating based on the objective system.
+The obejctive does update one time on the UI but it is not updating via the objective system.
 The attemped approach was creating scriptable objects that held the different tasks needed to complete the objective.
-For example: Find a way to clear the path -> Collect stick, collect leaf, craft torch, set torch on fire, burn tree.
+For example: Find a way to clear the path -> Collect stick 1, collect leaf 1, craft torch 1, set torch on fire 1, burn tree 1.
 This also meant that the progress of the player could not be properly tracked on screen without an objective system set up, so this feature was left out.

 - Final screen letting the player know how they did and or what was learnt from playing the game.
-For this, it would have been a brief amount of text on screen simply informing the player of the importance of having fum and not taking life too seriously.
+For this, it would have been a brief amount of text on screen simply informing the player of the importance of having fun and not taking life too seriously.
 As the game is about a young boy named William having an innocent dream about waking up in the animal village from his favourite story book, this would have been appropriate.

 - Intro dialogue to set the scene for the story and what was going on.

 - Have the dialogue update when the player does the quest for the NPC.

 - Have the NPC follow the player around the town when they complete their objective.
 This would all lead up to bringing all the characters to the town hall for the election banquet.
 When that occurs, the Mayor thanks William and sends him home after helping the towns folk.
 That was the main goal regarding the level progression.

 - For the inventory items, the original idea was to be able to use the drag and drop functionality to use or do something with the objects collected.
 Such as drag and drop apple into crate or drag and drop torch into fire.
 However, as other tasks took priority over this, the item usage controls was left with the E key that is used for interacting with objects and NPCs.